microsoft/ccf-app-samples/data-reconciliation-app/docs/README.md

 ## Docs Folder

-### Architecture Design Record (ADR)
+### Architecture Decision Record (ADR)

-[Architecture Design Records](./docs/adr) are records for architecturally significant decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, and techniques leveraged to build the data reconciliation app.
+[Architecture Decision Records](./docs/adr) are records for architecturally significant decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, and techniques leveraged to build the data reconciliation app.
 Many of the ADRs evaluate future considerations if more customer requirements are defined.

 ### Demo